ssire/case-tracker-manual/doc/supergrid.md

 The *Install all* button is the same as the *Install* button but it installs all the forms defined in the `formulars/_register.xml` file.

-Thhe rights to use the installation buttons depends on the access rules configured in the application mapping (see [Supergrid Installation](#supergrid-installation)).
+The rights to use the installation buttons depends on the access rules configured in the application mapping as explained in [Supergrid installation](#supergrid-installation).

 ### New formular installation